 Yellow is used for Caution.

 Green is used for Safety.

 Black, White, Yellow, or a combination of Black with White or Yellow is used for boundaries.

 Magenta or Purple on Yellow is used for Radiation Caution.

 Fluorescent Orange, Orange—Red is used for Bio-safety.

-When it comes to the guidelines of safety signs, Cowtown Signs has designed and installed many different types of safety signs throughout the Greater MetroPlex.
+When it comes to the guidelines of safety signs, Cowtown Signs has designed and installed many different types of safety signs throughout the Greater Dallas-Fort Worth Metroplex.
 If your business needs safety signage, our expert team of advisors, designers, and installers can assist you.
 Call Cowtown Signs for your proposal today – 817-446-6000